koendewit/django-direct-cloud-upload/README.md

 ## Usage

-Create a `Bucket` instance first, and register it with DDCU :
+Create a `Bucket` instance and register it with DDCU :

     import google.cloud.storage
     import direct_cloud_upload